New UMD Critical Issues Poll Report Shows National Identity on the Decline for both Republicans and Democrats

 “It is easy to just revert to partisanship as an overarching explanation for differences in opinions about important issues and leave it at that,” said Associate Professor Stella Rouse, Associate Director of the UMD Critical Issues Poll.
 “However, as our poll findings show, other identities cut across the partisan divide to provide a more complex understanding of American attitudes.
 We see this in the way generational identity, for example, affects perceptions about the American Dream, above and beyond partisan differences.”

 Other issues explored by the Critical Issues Poll report include the opportunity for upward mobility, support for confederate monuments and NFL protests.
-The full report can be accessed here.
+Access the full report.

 Methodology: The survey was carried out November 1-6, 2017 online from a nationally representative sample of Nielsen Scarborough’s probability-based panel, originally recruited by mail and telephone using a random sample of adults provided by Survey Sampling International.
 The national sample was 2,000, including a down-weighted oversample of 1,042 among 18-34 year olds.
 Responses were weighted by age, gender, income, education, race, and geographic region using benchmarks from the US Census.
 The survey was also weighted by partisan identification.
 The margin of error is 2.19%.